jacbop/mbot/README.md

 ### set motor speed
 this returns immediately and will not block, but the motor speed will remain set, even if the program exits.
 Remember to set the speed to zero at the end of your program so that the motor does not keep running.
 It is great that this does not block, but it presents a new problem...
 How to do tell the motor to go forward for 5 seconds?
-You can simply set the speed and then add a `wait n sec` afterwards
+You can simply set the speed and then add a `wait n sec` afterwards.

 ```
 run forward at speed 100
 wait 5 sec
 ```

-Setting the motor speed does not block, but the wait 5 sec does
+Setting the motor speed does not block, but the wait 5 sec does.

 You could also use the timer if you don't want to block.
-Perhaps you want to keep polling and adjusting the speed, but you only want the motor on for a maximum of 5 sec
+Perhaps you want to keep polling and adjusting the speed, but you only want the motor on for a maximum of 5 sec.
 ```
 reset timer
 repeat until <timer > 5> {